Architecture

 - review-event schema reading/writing, accepted/rejected value parsing, duplicate-id rejection, and task mismatch rejection.

-eval fix,eval scaffold, andeval gapfilltable generation, including reviewed executor handoff cases.- long-read PAF breakpoint and contig-bridge summaries.
+eval fix,eval scaffold,eval gapfill, andeval alltable generation, including reviewed executor handoff cases and the all-modegafprepmanifest.- long-read PAF breakpoint and contig-bridge summaries.

 - GAF parsing, MAPQ filtering, node summaries, selected-path support, alternate support, and mixed GFA/PAF/GAF scaffold evidence.